vmario89/stl-thumbnailer/README.md

     git clone https://github.com/MLAB-project/stl-thumbnailer.git
     cd stl-thumbnailer

-    sudo cp stl_thumb.py /usr/local/bin/
-    sudo chmod a+x /usr/local/bin/stl_thumb.py
-    sudo cp stl.thumbnailer /usr/share/thumbnailers/
-    sudo cp openscad.thumbnailer /usr/share/thumbnailers/

-	#copy mime files.
-By installing OpenSCAD, an openscad.xml is automatically put in the correct target path
-    sudo cp stl.xml /usr/share/mime/packages/

-(note that it's also possible to keep files in the current dir, and only make symlinks.
-In that case, you'll have to edit `stl.thumbnailer` file and adapt the `Exec=` line to make it point to actual directory)

-After that you should update MIME database by runnig following commands:
-(adapt to your Linux distribution)

-  - update mime database :

-        sudo update-mime-database /usr/share/mime/

-  - clear thumbnails cache :

-        rm -rf ~/.cache/thumbnails/*
+	./install.sh

-  - refresh (F5 or crtl-r) Nautilus showing a folder containing some stl files
+Rrefresh (F5 or crtl-r) Nautilus showing a folder containing some stl files.
 Now the STL thumbnails should show-up.
 If not, you can try:

   - close Nautilus :